 The Department of Geology occupies the northern third of the Physics Building, shared by Geology, Physics, and Marine Sciences, and has separate facilities available in two other buildings.
-Equipment is available for a wide variety of geochemical and geophysical measurements.
-Geochemical instrumentation includes а SIEMENS D5000 X-ray Diffractometer and other ancillary equipment, all purchased through a grant from the National Science Foundation Minority Research Center of Excellence program.
+Equipment is available for geochemical and geophysical measurements.
+Geochemical instrumentation includes a SIEMENS D5000 X-ray Diffractometer and other ancillary equipment, all purchased through a grant from the National Science Foundation Minority Research Center of Excellence program.
 Wet chemistry facilities are also available.
 Equipment is available to prepare petrographic thin sections.